Poisson splitting by factors: Proof of Theorem Proof of Theorem 3

-With Lemma {\ref{fubini}} we can now make the above argument for Theorem {\ref{nothick}} precise. \begin{proof}[Proof of Theorem \ref{nothick}] Let $\ly > \lx > 0$.
-Towards a contradiction, let $X$ be a Poisson point process on $\R^d$ with intensity $\lx$ and law $\law$.
-Let $\phi: \XX \to \XX$ be a mapping that is strongly finitary with respect to $\law$ such that $X \leq \phi(X)$ and $\phi(X)$ is a Poisson point process on $\R^d$ with intensity $\ly$.
-Since $X \leq \phi(X)$ and $\phi(X)$ has greater intensity, we must have that
+With Lemma \ref{fubini} we can now make the above argument for Theorem \ref{nothick} precise. \begin{pf*}{Proof of Theorem \ref{nothick}} Let $\ly> \lx> 0$.
+Toward a contradiction, let $X$ be a Poisson point process on $\R^d$ with intensity $\lx$ and law $\law$.
+Let $\phi\dvtx\XX\to\XX$ be a mapping that is strongly finitary with respect to $\law$ such that $X \leq\phi(X)$ and $\phi(X)$ is a Poisson point process on $\R^d$ with intensity $\ly$.
+Since $X \leq\phi(X)$ and $\phi(X)$ has greater intensity, we must have that